BioTomateDE/GM48Scraper/README.md

 argument to the CLI in order to customize your output directory.
 Example:
 `./gm48-scraper ~/Documents/gamemaker_datafiles/`

+You can also specify the `--jobs` flag which controls how many files will be downloaded concurrently.
+This speeds up download time but the server might temporarily blacklist you if the number is too high.

 ## What's the purpose of this

 The reason I made this program is to get lots of GameMaker data files